Playland Parkway: History

 While there was support on the Long Island side of the sound, the amount of support in Rye was not as upbeat.
-In July 1965, Robert Moses had to redesign the route for the new bridge, so that rather than the Cross Westchester meeting the bridge, the Playland Parkway would meet the new bridge.
+In July 1965, Robert Moses had to redesign the route for the new bridge, so that rather than the Cross Westchester meeting the bridge, Playland Parkway would meet the new bridge.
 Opposition with Rye involved the fact that it would take $3 million of property demolition to fit the new bridges, although the original proposal would take over $6 million.
 Moving the approach to Playland did not amuse residents of Rye either, which would cost Playland Park its pool, bathhouse and some of the beach on the park.
 Other complaints included that while more houses would be saved, they would be in the area of heavy traffic.
 Clay Johnson, mayor of Rye opposed the project, citing it would ruin the neighborhoods of Rye.
 Rutherford Hubbard, the leader of the "Rye Citizens Advisory Committee Against The Sound Bridge" stated that Moses should think about the people and be more democratic about his decisions.

 Once opposition started to appear on the Long Island side of the sound, Governor Rockefeller cancelled the project himself on June 20, 1973, seven years after the first proposal was selected.